sara5491/snakevsmouse/README.md

 - High scores - each player's score is saved in local storage so if the game is ended and returned to at a later date, the player's high score is still there.
 This will encourage users to return to the game.

 #### Future implementation
-- Leaderboard
+- Leaderboard - shows all players' high scores so the game becomes more competitive.
-- Customisation - difficulty/colours/speed
+- Customisation - players are able to change the speed of the snake/the colours on the page/different food icons.
-- Touch screen controls
+- Touch screen controls - the ability to swipe the screen in order to change direction.
-- Obstacles
+- Obstacles - items that stand in the way of the snake and its food.
-- Snake head
+- Snake head - add an icon/design to the head of the snake e.g. eyes and a tongue.

 ## TESTING
 #### Responsiveness